Baxromxoja16/piggybank/README.md

 ## How to use it?

-You can try like test user
+You can try as test user
 `login: test@mail.ru`
 `password: 12345678a`